 Resources for Parents

-- Catholic Parent Revival - Live from San Antonio, Texas on Saturday, December 6 from 11 am - 5 pm central time.
-Join onsite or online via a live stream to renew and refresh your vocation of parenthood.
+- Catholic Parent Revival! - Live and Live-Streamed from San Antonio, Texas on Saturday, December 6, 2014 from 11 am - 5 p.m. central time.
+Join on-site or online via the live stream to renew and refresh your vocation of parenthood.
 All will be treated to a day of inspiring stories, moving music, and meaningful prayer that is guaranteed to breathe new life into the role that faith takes within their home, the domestic church.
 Order the DVD set for $60 and use it as a retreat with parents in your parish.

 - Family Faith Resource Booklet and Prayer Cards - Order the family faith resource booklets or prayer cards (English or Spanish versions) from our online store.

-- Domestic Church Video - a four minute video that demonstrates what it means to live as a Catholic family of faith in the world today and include parent discussion questions at the very end - perfect for small group discussion and faith sharing.
+- Domestic Church Videos - These four minute videos demonstrates what it means to live as a Catholic family of faith in the world today and include parent discussion questions at the very end - perfect for small group discussion and faith sharing.

-View the Webinar Overview for the Diocesan Sponsored Process
+Webinar Overview for the Diocesan Sponsored Training Process